Today we are excited to share our new found love for Singapore and our tips on things to do in Singapore with kids.

 Both our kids love pancakes, daddy too, and for a bit of a western fix we had a lot of fun creating and cooking our own pancakes.

 Slappy Cakes is a one-of-a-kind dining experience where guests can make their own pancakes right at their table!
 I recommend the buttermilk pancakes with blueberries, pecan nuts, shredded coconut, chopped banana and maple syrup!
+(They have a Slappy Cakes in Portland, Oregon too)

 10 famous dishes to eat in Singapore: